-Please fill in the relevant evaluation survey within six weeks of holding your final event.
+Please fill in the relevant evaluation survey within two weeks of holding your final event.
 Your feedback helps us to develop the programme and secure its future; thank you for taking the time to fill in this survey.

 Survey for events between April 2022 and March 2023(this will open in a new window)